mikke89/RmlUi/Tests/readme.md

 #### Benchmarks

-Benchmarking various components of the library to keep track of performance increases or regressions for future development, and find any performance hotspots that could need extra attention.
+Benchmarking various components of the library to keep track of performance improvements or regressions for future development, and to find any performance hotspots that could need extra attention.